Introduction

 The prophet Isaiah comments that God does not grow tired or weary:

-Why then did God rest on the Seventh Day of Creation if He “neither gets tired nor weary“?
-There is only one plausible answer to this question, and it has to do with the context of creation.
+So why did God rest on the Seventh Day of Creation if He “neither grows tired nor is weary“?
+There is only one plausible answer to this question, and it lies in the context of creation.

 The Sabbath Was Sanctified at Creation!

-Understand that God did not create the Sabbath only for rest, but sanctified it!
+Understand that God did not create the Sabbath only for rest, but He sanctified it!
 Soon after creation, God spent the Sabbath day with Adam.
-According to chapter 2 of Genesis, God explained to him about the trees He had created for consumption, the tree forbidden for consumption, the work he should do, the naming of the animals, etc. As a sanctified day, man should spend the day exclusively with His Creator!
+According to chapter 2 of Genesis, God explained to him the trees He had created for consumption, the tree forbidden for consumption, the work he should do, the naming of the animals, etc. As a sanctified day, man should spend it exclusively with his Creator!

 This entire account teaches us some very important lessons about keeping the Sabbath.
 Consider them:

-4. There are no different ethnicities, peoples, religions or cultures at that time.
+- There were no different ethnicities, peoples, religions, or cultures at that time.

-Considering the above items, it is clear that keeping the Sabbath was never something restricted to just one people, as is the case with the Jews (many argue that only Jews should keep the Sabbath).
-Likewise, it is understandable that in God’s Plans keeping the Sabbath is eternal, as it was created in the perfect world, when Adam and Eve still lived in full observance of God’s will and sin had not been practiced by our first parents.
+Considering the above points, it is clear that keeping the Sabbath was never something restricted to just one people, as is the case with the Jews (many argue that only Jews should keep the Sabbath).
+Likewise, it is understandable that in God’s plan, keeping the Sabbath is eternal, as it was created in the perfect world, when Adam and Eve still lived in full observance of God’s will and sin had not been committed by our first parents.

 It is also important to note that the Sabbath blessing and sanctification have never been nullified or transferred to another day of the week.
 There is no biblical basis for such thoughts.
-The same blessing and sanctification that God performed at creation still remains today, and will continue throughout eternity, since this was God’s original plan.
+The same blessing and sanctification that God performed at creation still remain today and will continue throughout eternity, since this was God’s original plan.

 Made for Man

 How Important is the Sabbath for God’s People?
 The above passage is misunderstood by many.
 There are those who use it to invalidate Jesus’ keeping of the Sabbath, but in reality, He was emphasizing quite the opposite.
-Jesus reminds us that He did the “Saturday because of man“.
+Jesus reminds us that He made the Sabbath “for man“.

 In these words, Christ is affirming that Sabbath keeping is still valid!
-He is confirming what is written in creation!
-God created the world in 6 days, and on the Seventh day He rested, blessed and sanctified it.
+He is confirming what is written in creation.
+God created the world in six days, and on the seventh day, He rested, blessed, and sanctified it.
 This day was given for man to be in full communion with his Creator.

-Again, we are reinforced by Jesus’ words that the Sabbath was not, and never was, restricted to just one nation or people.
-Jesus did not claim that He made the Sabbath because of “the Jews“, but rather because of the “man“.
-As long as it exists “man” on the face of the earth, Sabbath keeping will continue to exist, because its purpose is tied to human existence.
+Once again, we are reinforced by Jesus’ words that the Sabbath was not, and never was, restricted to just one nation or people.
+Jesus did not claim that He made the Sabbath because of “the Jews“, but rather because of “man“.
+As long as there is “man” on the face of the earth, Sabbath keeping will continue to exist, because its purpose is tied to human existence.
 That is, its purpose is eternal!

 It is in the Law of God